Horseland: Horseland Junior Game

 The Horseland Jr. game was launched on September 1, 2006, featuring characters from the Horseland cartoon.
 It was a very simplified version of Horseland World and suitable for kids younger than 13 years old.
 The graphics were simple and colorful, appealing to the younger audience.

 The Junior game was a Flash-based game similar to the World game in that players could create and interact with a virtual horse.
-Horseland Jr. let you select a horse (choosing from characters you'd also find in the Horseland cartoon series) and pick the horse's name and the player name.
+Horseland Jr. let players select a horse (choosing from characters you'd also find in the Horseland cartoon series) and pick the horse's name and the player name.
 Players could visit their horse in its stall, and care for it in a variety of ways (shown in the image on the right).
 The horse needed to be fed daily, exercised regularly, seen by a veterinarian and farrier, and fitted with tack.

-There were simple jumping shows that players could enter for fun.
+There were jumping shows that players could enter for fun.
 During the holidays, Horseland released themed shows (e.g. Halloween, Christmas, Easter, etc.).
 There was a leaderboard showing the scores of the last 10 people who entered the show.

-In December 2008 the "Trail Ride" was introduced.
+In December 2008, the "Trail Ride" was introduced.
 This gave players the ability to actually ride their horse around scenes from the Horseland cartoon and interact with other players, including making friends and chatting restricted to an option of phrases. (shown in the image on the right).
 Horseland Jr. players could upgrade to the Horseland World game with parental permission.

 The Horseland Jr. game was closed in February 2009.
 Players under 13 were given a "Junior" account in the main Horseland game.
 Junior accounts were COPPA compliant and could not send or receive private messages or chat freely.

 Horseland Game

-The original game on the Horseland website was renamed from "Horseland" to "Horseland World" on September 1, 2006 when the Jr. game was launched.
+The original game on the Horseland website was renamed from "Horseland" to "Horseland World" on September 1, 2006, when the Jr. game was launched.
 It was reverted to "Horseland" in February 2009 when the Jr. game was closed.
 In the Horseland game, players bought and sold horses, found stables to board their horses at, found a fair trainer, chatted with friends, participated in horse shows, and had a homepage.

 There was some controversy among the players after the October 28, 2008 changes.
 The change in currency from HLD to HLC was one of them.
 The value of 1 HLC was different from the value of one old HLD, so prices across the game were changed to reflect the new value.
 Horseland also removed the ability for Basic Players (free accounts) to get free money and players now earned money by playing games.